-The MOC for ESRs will be set at the SWCAP until the earlier of the approval of an alternative methodology or a sunset date of December 31, 2023.
+The MOC for ESRs will be set at the SWCAP.
+No later than December 31, 2023, ERCOT and stakeholders shall provide a report to TAC that includes a recommendation to continue the current approach or a proposal to implement an alternative approach.
 ERCOT will provide periodic reporting to Congestion Management Working Group (CMWG) and the Independent Market Monitor (IMM) will monitor.